LUCKYS1NGHH/ChillPill-Shell/README.md

 ### Key Bindings

-Keybindings are recommended for ChillPill-Shell in your Hyprland, Just paste this code in your Hyprland Lua (v0.55+) config file.
+Keybindings are recommended for ChillPill-Shell in your Hyprland, Just paste this code in your Hyprland (Lua) config file.

+> Adjust key combinations by your preferences

 ```
 hl.bind(mainMod .. " + CTRL + C",  hl.dsp.exec_cmd("qs ipc -p /usr/share/chillpill-shell call controlCenter toggle"))